Shuyib/tool_calling_api/README.md

 This project uses LLMs to send airtime to a phone number.
 The difference is that we are going to use the Africa's Talking API to send airtime to a phone number using Natural language.
 Here are examples of prompts you can use to send airtime to a phone number:
 - Send airtime to xxxxxxxxxx046 and xxxxxxxxxx524 with an amount of 10 in currency KES.
 - Send a message to xxxxxxxxxx046 and xxxxxxxxxx524 with a message "Hello, how are you?", using the username "username".

+### Responsible AI Practices
+This project implements several responsible AI practices:
+- All test data is anonymized to protect privacy.
+- Input validation to prevent misuse (negative amounts, spam detection).
+- Handling of sensitive content and edge cases.
+- Comprehensive test coverage for various scenarios.
+- Secure handling of credentials and personal information.

 ![Process Summary](summary.png)